Francisco de Ribera y Medina: Mediterranean fleet

+He travelled to the Viceroyalty of Sicily seeking to join the Duke of Osuna, who was building a privateer fleet of galleons.
+Osuna was in search of captains, given that his main galleon expert was Jacques Pierres, a French corsair with experience in the Tuscan navy, under whom Spanish crews were unhappy to serve.
+Ribera was possibly mentored by Pierres in his first days in Osuna's fleet.

-He travelled to the Viceroyalty of Sicily seeking to join the famed fleets of the Duke of Osuna, who gave Ribera command of one of the 36-gun galleon San Juan Bautista.
-With it, he defeated a fleet of ten Barbary galleys from Tunis, after which he chased them to the Tunisian port of La Goulette and assaulted it, capturing four galleys.
+Osuna gave Ribera command of one of the 36-gun galleon San Juan Bautista.
+With it, he defeated a fleet of ten Barbary galleys from Tunis, after which he chased them to the Tunisian port of La Goulette and assaulted it, capturing four local ships.
 The battle saw Ribera promoted to captain, and among Osuna's best commanders, along with Ottavio d'Aragona.
 When Osuna was appointed Viceroy of Naples, Ribera and d'Aragona accompanied him as part of his entourage, referred to as the Duke's Bravos ("Brave Ones").

 In July 1616, Ribera commanded a squadron formed by his flagship, the 52-gun Concepción, and five other ships, with a total of one thousand musketeers on board.
 At the Battle of Cape Gelidonya, his squadron defeated an overwhelming enemy force of 55 Ottoman galleys, leading King Philip III to promote Ribera to admiral for this victory, along with awarding him with admittance to the Order of Santiago.
 His next campaigns would be against the Republic of Venice, an intermittent ally of the Turks, against which Ribera obtained another major victory at the Battle of Ragusa.

 In 1619, Ribera underwent a long campaign with five galleons to curb Barbary piracy around Sicily, Malta and Sardinia, capturing multiple ships and penetrating La Goulette twice to burn the local ships.
 In March, he chased a fleet of other five vessels from the Regency of Algiers, reaching two of them, whose crews blew up their ships to avoid capture.

 In 1620, the Duke of Osuna was recalled to Spain.
 Ribera's last deployment under his orders saw him command ten galleons in conjunction with Agustín de Silva with six galleys, hounding Candia and capturing a dozen Venetian merchants.
 After Ribera returned to Naples with the merchants, Silva was cornered by Venetian admiral Federico Nani with eight galleons, losing his main galley but managing to escape with the rest.

 With Osuna definitely demoted, Ribera was given command of the Sicillian ships.
 He was ordered to carry troops to Genoa, after which he leading yet another raid on La Goulette in August 1621 to destroy the local corsair ships.
 It was followed by another raid by Diego Pimentel later into the year.